the scientific study of how we think about, influence, and relate to one another.

 feelings, often based on our beliefs, that predispose us to respond in a particular way to objects, people, and events.

-the enhancement of a group's prevailing attitudes through discussion within the group
+the enhancement of a group's prevailing inclinations through discussion within the group.

-an unjustifiable attitude toward a group and its members
+unjustifiable negative behavior toward a group and its members.

 the theory that prejudice offers an outlet for anger by providing someone to blame.